-We lease 20,713 square feet of office and laboratory space at our headquarters in Gaithersburg, Maryland under a lease that would have expired in the second quarter of 2015.
-On March 20, 2015, we executed the Fifth Amendment to Lease Agreement, or the Amendment, with respect to such lease.
-The Amendment, which includes an initial rent abatement period and subsequent annual rate increases, extends the term of the existing lease by 69 months effective May 1, 2015, with one additional five-year renewal at the Company's election; provided, that if the offering contemplated by the prospectus is not consummated with proceeds of at least \$25.9 million, the Company has the option to terminate the Amendment and extend the lease for up to one year.
+We lease 20,713 square feet of office and laboratory space at our headquarters in Gaithersburg, Maryland under a lease that expires in the second quarter of 2015.
+In 2015, we anticipate renewing our lease or entering into a new lease for office and laboratory space in the Gaithersburg, Maryland area.
 We believe that our existing facilities are, or any such new facilities will be, adequate to meet our business requirements for at least the next 18 months and that additional space will be available on commercially reasonable terms, if required.